 Throughout our tour and hike through the mudflat, our tour guide discussed many important aspects of the Watt Sea.
-Our tour had a group of German-native speakers also taking his tours, but Mr. Lehmann made sure to provide my family (the only English speakers there) with English information after explaining it all in German.
-We learned about the Watt sea and the many creatures who live among the sea beds and how important they are to this ecosystem.
+Our tour had a group of German-native speakers also taking his tours.
+Still, Mr. Lehmann provided my family (the only English speakers there) with English information after explaining it all in German.
+We learned about the Watt Sea, the many creatures living among the sea beds, and their importance to this ecosystem.

-There were many things we noticed during our hike besides the living organisms living in the seabeds.
-We noticed a pathway that leads to the island of Neuwerk via this system of bundles of branches, this also helps determine where the tide is at the moment.
-These branches also guides the horses and horse-drawn carriages (another great way to enjoy crossing the Wadden Sea without having to walk on it).
-However, I still recommend a tour guide to help guide you through the sea beds when exposed, especially when you are walking.
+There were many things we noticed during our hike, besides the living organisms living in the seabeds.
+We noticed a pathway that leads to the island of Neuwerk via this system of bundles of branches; this also helps determine where the tide is at the moment.
+These branches also guide the horses and horse-drawn carriages (another great way to enjoy crossing the Wadden Sea without walking on it).
+However, I still recommend a tour guide to help guide you through the sea beds when exposed, especially when walking.
 You wouldn’t want to be stuck out in the middle of the Wadden Sea when the tide is high.
-If you do get stuck out in the sea bed when the tide is up, there is a tall rescue tower you can climb to call for help; but like I said, you don’t want this to happen to you.
+If you do get stuck out in the sea bed when the tide is up, there is a tall rescue tower you can climb to call for help; but as mentioned earlier, you don’t want this to happen to you.
 A guide is best.

 What Attire to Wear